 Analyzing youth justice conferencing, Martin (2009: 563) finds that the analysis from the perspectives of realization and instantiation can only realize an increasingly detailed specification of this discourse type, and in order to explain why the teenage offenders produce this type of discourse the research focus has to be shifted from uses to users of language.
 This change from language uses to users reflects a humanistic orientation in SFL; since language is created by human beings, the importance of human beings should not be regarded as dispensable to linguistic research (Zhu 2012).
 Martin's hierarchy of individuation focuses on the distribution of semantic resources among social communities or individuals (Martin & Wang 2008).
-Martin (2009: 564) approaches individuation from the perspectives of allocation and affiliation.
-Allocation explores how socio-semiotic resources are allocated to individuals and enable them to build their identities; affiliation is a process of socialization and studies how individuals build affiliation with others through the use of semiotic resources (Zhu 2012).
+Martin (2009: 564) approaches individuation from the perspectives of allocated to individuals and enable them to build their identities; affiliation is a process of socialization and studies how individuals build affiliation with others through the use of semiotic resources (Zhu 2012).
 Figure 1 presents an outline of individuation.